cecat/YSP/README.md

-The code uses a configuration file, *microphones.yaml*, to specify sound sourceas (RTSP feeds) and to set up a number of options described below. where the parameters for determining the start and stop of a sound event are configurable.
+The code uses a configuration file, *microphones.yaml*, to specify sound sourceas (RTSP feeds) and to set up a number of options described below.

 The code does the following (*italics* parameters are configurable):